Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 The next example is due to Sisto \cite{Sis}.
 It answers a question from the first version of this paper.

-\begin{thm}[Sisto] Let $G$ be a group acting properly by isometries on a proper $CAT(0)$ space.
+\begin{thm}[Sisto \cite{Sis}] Let $G$ be a group acting properly on a proper $CAT(0)$ space.
 Suppose that $g\in G$ is a rank one isometry.
-Then $g$ is contained in a (unique maximal) elementary subgroup of $G$, which is hyperbolically embedded in $G$. \end{thm}
+Then $g$ is contained in a unique maximal virtually cyclic subgroup of $G$, which is hyperbolically embedded in $G$. \end{thm} This result also gives rise to rotating families via Theorem \ref{he-vrf-intr}.

 The notion of a rank one isometry originates in the Ballman's paper \cite{Bal82}.
 Recall that an axial isometry $g$ of a $CAT(0)$ space $S$ is \emph{rank one} if there is an axis for $g$ which does not bound a flat half-plane.
 Here a flat half-plane means a totally geodesic embedded isometric copy of an Euclidean half-plane in $S$.
 For details see \cite{Bal95,Ham09} and references therein.